Volunteer Care Work with Children and Adults in Jamaica

 The Child Rights Initiative (CRI) is a Care project that combines the four broad categories of children’s rights based on UNICEF’s Convention of the Rights of the Child.
 These are Participation Rights, Survival Rights, Developmental Rights, and Protection Rights.
 The project directly addresses the social needs of children in Jamaica while utilizing the skills of volunteers in related fields.
 Volunteers work alongside social workers, psychologists, counselors, therapists, psychiatrists, nurses, doctors, and child protection officers on a wide variety of tasks in diverse care delivery settings.

 Our Care Project Officer in Jamaica also organizes regular workshops for our volunteers.
 The workshops provide tools and tips on how to better organize your work at your placement, information on key issues relating to the placement, and problem solving ideas.
 The workshops are a great opportunity to receive and give feedback and learn some new activities and informal educational methods to use at your placement.

 You can read more detailed information about the aims of the project in our Jamaica Care Management Plan.

 In whichever Care project you find yourself, you need to be ready for a challenge.
 Many of the children have had difficult lives and may require special care and attention.
 There may be children who have special needs that range from mild to severe disabilities and require special diets, physical therapy, special education plans, or social development intervention plans.

 This project is available for less than a month if you don't have time to join us for a month or more.
 This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
 Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.

-Volunteers interested in supporting HIV/AIDS patients also can join our HIV/AIDS Care Project in Montego Bay.
+Volunteers interested in supporting HIV/AIDS patients also can join our HIV/AIDS Care Project.